The Entitled: Plot

 Jenna tracks the kids to the gas station.
 In self-defense and anger, Nick strangles Jenna.
-Nick and Hailey again escape and make it to Rick's house.
-Dean arrives at the gas station to find Jenna lifeless on the ground.
+Nick and Hailey again escape and make it to Clifford’s house.
+Dean arrives at the gas station to find Jenna alive but injured on the ground.
+Frustrated and bloodthirsty, he kills her.
 Paul leaves the house, taking one of three beer bottles from the house.
-He confronts Dean and reveals that he has framed Jenna and Dean as obvious antisocial suspects.
-Paul kills Dean, makes it look like suicide, and goes to Rick's house.
-Paul is the Butler's son and he plays the victim of a struggle.
+He confronts Dean at the gas station and reveals that he has framed Jenna and Dean.
+Paul kills Dean, makes it look like suicide, and goes to Clifford’s house.
+Paul is the Clifford driver son and he plays the victim of a struggle.
 While awaiting the police, Paul lights a match that illuminates Hailey's face.
-She is curious, but when the police arrive and question everyone, Paul is not a suspect.
+She is startled, but when the police arrive and question everyone, does not name Paul as a suspect.
 Hailey and Nick have never heard Paul's voice as a kidnapper.
 Paul leaves with his dad, watching the lights and police cordoning off the gas station.